Skip to Main Content

 However, not all BNPL providers report your account activity.
 Whether your BNPL usage appears on your credit report can also depend on the specific loan product offered by the provider.

-For instance, Affirm does not report activity on its four biweekly payments offer, but longer-term loans are reported as installment loans.
-However, the company only reports your first installment loan, not subsequent ones, unless your account is 30 days or more overdue.
+For instance, for plans originating before April 1, 2025, Affirm does not report activity on its four biweekly payments offer, but longer-term loans are reported as installment loans.
+For plans before April 1, 2025, the company only reports your first installment loan, not subsequent ones, unless your account is 30 days or more overdue.
+However, beginning April 1, 2025, all Affirm payment plans and associated repayment activity are reported to Experian.
+Affirm also began reporting to TransUnion in May and “may report to other credit bureaus in the future.”

 Some BNPL products, like PayPal Credit, may offer revolving lines of credit rather than fixed loan payments.
 With revolving accounts, the amount of available credit you use (called credit utilization) also significantly impacts your credit score — accounting for 30 percent of it.